Merjan1/Axios-Airtable-api-fetch-data/README.md

 Is well known that Airtable is a great platform for MVP, software prototyping and a collaborational service often used to create relational databases.

-But Airtable API has one problem, since it focuses mainly on fetching data using their JS API and is not very clear when you’re using, for example, Axios.
-That’s precisely why this “DOC” is here for, to help you fetch data from Airtable using Axios.
+But Airtable API Documentation focuses mainly on the usage on their own JS API Library and CURL.
+This is a solution for thoso who want to use Axios API instead of using Airtable's JS API Library on web applications.

-_In these example I'm fetching from an Asset table._
+_These example is fetching from an Asset table._

 to see the methods required above, just check the code :)